 Both soy and pea protein are considered to be highly digestible protein sources, meaning that they are easily broken down and absorbed by the body.
 However, pea protein may be more digestible than soy protein due to better absorption (5)

-Overall, both soy and pea protein are highly digestible protein sources that can provide a range of health benefits.
-However, pea protein may be a better option for individuals with sensitive stomachs or digestive issues.
+Therefore, pea protein may be a better option for individuals with sensitive stomachs or digestive issues.

 How to incorporate pea protein and soy protein into meals